US STOCKS-Wall St falls as energy tracks oil lower; tech weighs

 NEW YORK, Nov 15 (Reuters) - U.S. stocks fell on Wednesday as energy sector shares dropped for a fourth straight session, tracking crude prices, while tech, the best performing sector this year, weighed the most on the S&P 500.

 Oil prices fell for a fourth session after data showed an unexpected increase in crude and gasoline stockpiles.
-The S&P 500 energy sector notched a four-day decline of 4 percent, its weakest such period in 14 months.
+The S&P 500 energy sector was on track to post a four-day decline of close to 4 percent, its weakest such period in seven months.

-Brent and U.S. crude both fell after touching last week their highest in almost 2-1/2 years.
+Brent and U.S. crude both fell after touching last week their highest levels in almost 2-1/2 years.

-Among the few Wall Street gainers on Wednesday were financial stocks, which rose on prospects of further rate hikes.
-The S&P 500 bank index added 0.61 percent.
+Among the few gainers were financial stocks, which rose on prospects of further rate hikes.
+The S&P 500 bank index added 0.69 percent.

 High-yielding sectors like utilities and consumer staples, among the so-called bond proxies, were the largest decliners outside of energy.

-After the closing bell, Cisco shares rose 3.4 percent after the company reported a 3.1 percent rise in quarterly profit driven by growth in its newer business areas.

-Declining issues outnumbered advancing ones on the NYSE by a 1.78-to-1 ratio; on Nasdaq, a 1.60-to-1 ratio favored decliners.
+Declining issues outnumbered advancing ones on the NYSE by a 1.49-to-1 ratio; on Nasdaq, a 1.35-to-1 ratio favored decliners.